khakhalin/notes/neuro/ene_001_practica.md

 * How to see what papers cited this paper
 * Best way to find info on a niche topic

-* How to take notes (including Zettlr, pausing and stopping).
-* How to use Excel
-* A tiny intro video for every lab
 * Neurotree (? add something - Neurotree alone isn't enough)